-Brass, Bronze and Plastic Fittings
+Brass, Bronze and Plastic Plumbing Fittings

-So what should you do?
+What should you do?

 Silicon bronze and leaded red brass make good seacocks.
 Leaded red brass, sometimes referred to as “85-5-5-5” due to its constituent alloys of 85% copper, 5% zinc, 5% lead and 5% silicon, should not be confused with ordinary brass, whose zinc content is much higher.
 High-zinc-content alloys like ordinary brass or Tobin bronze must never be used for seacocks or any raw below-the-waterline (BTW) plumbing.
 This prohibition includes even the smallest seacock or raw-water strainer drain plugs, which are often inadvertently replaced with brass rather than bronze hardware.